 Don’t be scared of the vesting schedule

-If you’re a recent graduate just starting at your first “real” job, the vesting schedule—that is, the amount of time it takes for you to fully own your retirement funds—may be intimidating.
+If you’re a recent graduate just starting your first “real” job, the vesting schedule—that is, the amount of time it takes for you to fully own your retirement funds—may be intimidating.
 Who knows if you’re still going to be at this job in six months or a year?
-The good news is, vesting only applies to the contributions your employer makes to your retirement fund; you’re always legally entitled to the contributions you’ve made from your own paycheck.
+The good news is that vesting only applies to the contributions your employer makes to your retirement fund; you’re always legally entitled to the contributions you’ve made from your own paycheck.
 So even if you do jump ship before the schedule’s up, you’re not losing any money you’ve earned and contributed (although it certainly is nice to stay long enough to keep your employer match).

 You have options besides a 401(k)

-In today’s increasingly freelance and gig-economy-geared world, it’s very possible you may not have access to an employee-sponsored retirement plan like a 401(k).
+In today’s increasingly freelance and gig-economy-geared world, it’s very possible you may not have access to an employer-sponsored retirement plan like a 401(k).
 But that doesn’t mean you’re up the creek without a paddle!
 You’ve still got options when it comes to retirement savings.
 For example, an IRA is a tax-advantaged retirement investment account available that just about anyone can contribute to, although there are limits to how much money you can put in per year ($6,000 for 2020).
 Regular investment accounts can also be used for retirement savings, though they don’t have the same kind of tax benefits that retirement-specific accounts like IRAs do.

 While the reality of retirement is a long way off, the idea of it is right in front of you, and you can take it into your own hands now for a less stressful and financially stable future.
-Set yourself up for success and a happy retirement by starting to save for it now—you’ll definitely thank yourself years down the line for doing so.
+Set yourself up for success and a happy retirement by starting to save for it now—you’ll thank yourself years down the line for doing so.